felangel/bloc/docs/fluttertodostutorial.md

 ### Bloc

 Our `TabBloc` implementation will be super simple.
-As always, we just need to implement `initialState` and `mapEventToState`.
+As always, we just need to set the initial state and implement `mapEventToState`.

 Create `blocs/tab/tab_bloc.dart` and let's quickly do the implementation.